knyghtmare/Legend_of_Wesmere/README.md

 This is a port of the 1.6 version of _Legends of Wesmere_ SP campaign for the [Battle for Wesnoth](https://github.com/wesnoth/wesnoth) TBS game.

-If you do like the current hybrid and pathetically bad setup of the current mainline LoW, try this.
+If you do not like the current hybrid and pathetically bad setup of the current mainline LoW, try this.
 This is what LoW used to be like.

 Please note: